Colorado’s Off-the-Radar Attractions for Meetings & Events

 Photo: Estes Park Open Air Adventure Park

-Get a taste of past and present while meeting, eating and sleeping at one of four Durango historic properties: Strater Hotel, General Palmer Hotel and sister properties Leland House and Rochester Hotel.
+Get a taste of past and present while meeting, eating and sleeping at one of four Durango historic properties: Strater Hotel, General Palmer Hotel and the Rochester Hotel.
 Also save time in the itinerary to visit the free railroad museum at the Durango & Silverton Narrow Gauge Railroad depot, also located downtown.
 The museum not only houses steam locomotives, railroad cars and train equipment dating back to the 1880s (as well as a baggage car used in the 1969 movie “Butch Cassidy and the Sundance Kid”), it features the Immigrant Sleeping Car, long-since believed to be haunted.
 If time allows, head out on a day trip to Silverton riding the D&SNGRR or stay overnight at the railroad company’s recently restored Grand Imperial Hotel.

 Photo: Durango's Historic Strater Hotel (Smith Photography)

 For something completely different, head to northeast Colorado and stay at the new Holiday Inn Express & Suites in Sterling, with the Overland Trail Recreation Area right outside the back door, providing great views and offering an easy way to get a breath of fresh air during breaks.
 After the work is done, escape to the 1,900-acre Swedlund Ranch to savor an outdoor Supper at Sunset and amazing sunsets over the adjacent North Sterling State Park reservoir.

 Photo: Sunset at the Swedlund Ranch in Sterling